Suspect in deadly LA shooting rampage shot, killed by police

 Police are investigating what led to the spate of violence and if the man is connected to any other crimes.

+“We’ll be going back to the suspect’s home, talking to family members, trying to figure out what led to these acts of violence,″ Jovel said.

 On Saturday, LAPD officers shot and killed 34-year-old Richard Solitro, who had gotten into a car crash with police.
 Solitro got out of his vehicle and, holding his hand behind his back, began counting down “3 ...
 2 ...
-1” as he started to bring his hand out.
+1” as he started to bring his hand out, police said.

-At least one officer fired at him, fatally striking him.
+At least one officer fired, fatally striking him.
 Police did not find a weapon.
 Solitro had been previously shot by police in Rhode Island in 2018.

 Comments